peacheym/libmapper/questions.md

 4) Where in makefiles (or elsewhere) do I add options for more C lib tests?

 5) How are the values determined for the ENUMs such as DEV type?

+6) Should there be some way to copy mpr_objs for passing both a child and a parent, add to list and then copy attributes from passed child to new list item???